JSisques/JSisques/README.md

 # Javi Sisqués
+Hi I'm Javi and I'm a technology enthusiast since I can remember it.
+I love programming and learning new things everyday.
+I'm from León living in Madrid.

 ## 🚀 Projects

 ## 👨🏼‍🎓 What am I learning now?
+I'm currently studying the first year of the degree in computer engineering at Universidad Europea.
+Apart of that I'm also taking a course of IOS development with Swift.

 ## 🧑🏼‍💻 What am I working on now?
+Nowadays I'm working at ESCP Businesss School as an IT technician.

 ## 🛠 Favourite tools
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=Python&logoColor=white&color=2bbc8a)